Designing a 22V motor controller for the team's first fully electric car

 The self-made brains of a car

-As part of UTSM's Prototype Powertrain team, I'm currently implementing a
+As part of UTSM's Prototype Powertrain team, I helped to implement a

 Radke and Maya Edie-Maxsom in